 Troubleshooting Power BI integration

-Here are a few common pitfalls when using Report Builder with Power BI.
+Research and resolve common issues when using Report Builder with Power BI.

 Scheduled workbooks that require Power BI publishing are dependent on Power BI services to be up and running.
 Two main reasons for a failure to publish are:

 - Power BI services may be down.

 - The user who scheduled the workbook no longer has valid Microsoft account credentials.

 Each Report Builder scheduled task gets three tries per scheduled run: